Mendon Ponds Park

 There is a car-top boat launch located off Douglas Rd., which can be used for all non-motorized boats.

-Fishing is allowed in Mendon Ponds Park as long as those fishing are 16 years or over and have a fishing license.
-For fish regulations (size and season) please contact the County Clerk's Office.
+Fishing is allowed in Mendon Ponds Park as long as those fishing are following NYS Department of Environmental Conservation guidelines and rules and have the required licenses.

 There are two designated sledding hills located across from the Cavalry House Lodge on Douglas Road, and next to the East and West Lodges on Canfield Road.
 Many trails are groomed throughout the winter, which accommodate the more than 20 miles of marked cross country skiing and snowshoeing trails.

 Throughout the United States, sensory gardens are being created to provide persons with disabilities a more suitable opportunity to enjoy nature and the outdoors.